 Dialectical Behavioral Therapy

-Dialectical Behavioral Therapy, or DBT, was created by Marsha Linehan, PHD, ABPP, and is an Evidence Based Therapy (EBT).
+Dialectical Behavioral Therapy (DBT) was created by Marsha Linehan, PHD, ABPP, and is an Evidence Based Therapy (EBT).
 Behavioral Tech training through the Linehan Institute has proven through multiple research methods the effectiveness of adherence to their model and is the basis of our practice at ARC.
 Different people experience different levels of growth using DBT and it can be important to know the training your therapist has completed particularly if you are experiencing intense symptoms.

 What are the goals of DBT?